-Currently, many non-EU citizens do not need a visa to visit Europe.
-Starting in 2021, however, this will change.
-Non-EU citizens who wish to travel to Denmark will need an ETIAS visa waiver for Denmark.
-It is important to know that this is the same for all EU countries found within the Schengen Area, not just for Denmark.
+Many non-EU citizens do not need a visa to visit Europe for up to 90 days.
+From 2022, non-EU citizens who wish to travel to Denmark will, however, need an ETIAS visa waiver.
+This new entry requirement applies to all EU countries in the Schengen Area, not just Denmark.

-The European Travel Information and Authorization System or ETIAS is a visa waiver program that will be put in place in efforts to strengthen the borders of the Schengen Zone.
-This is done by screening and tracking non-EU visitors who enter and travel throughout Denmark as well as the entirety of the Schengen Zone.
+ETIAS is a visa waiver programme that will strengthen external Schengen borders.
+This will be done by screening and tracking non-EU visitors who enter and travel throughout Denmark and the rest of the Schengen zone.

 Denmark, the EU, and the Schengen Area

 Denmark is a Scandinavian country located in Northern Europe.
 The country is made up of the Jutland Peninsula and various islands.
-A bridge connects Denmark from its capital city Copenhagen to neighboring Sweden.
+A bridge connects Denmark from its capital city Copenhagen to neighbouring Sweden.
 The official language is Danish and the currency used is the Danish Krone.

-Denmark joined the European Union in 1973 and joined the Schengen Zone in 2001.
+Denmark joined the European Union in 1973 and joined the Schengen Area in 2001.
 The Schengen Area is made up of 26 countries and its purpose is to function as one jurisdiction for international travel.

-Once the area is entered, a visitor can travel around without hard borders or additional passport controls.
-As a part of the Schengen Zone, tourists who visit Denmark can travel to any of the other Schengen countries with a Danish ETIAS.
+Once the area is entered, a visitor can travel around without facing hard borders or additional passport controls.
+As a part of the Schengen block, tourists who visit Denmark can travel to any of the other Schengen countries with a Danish ETIAS.

 Who needs ETIAS to travel to Denmark?

-Once the system is in place, citizens of non-EU countries will have to apply for ETIAS before they travel to Denmark or any of the other Schengen countries.
-Even those who are currently allowed to travel to Europe visa-free will need an ETIAS starting as soon as 2021.
+Once the system is in place, citizens of visa-exempt non-EU countries will have to apply for ETIAS before they travel to Denmark or any of the other Schengen countries.
+More than 60 nations are eligible for visa-free access to Denmark and the rest of the travel zone.

-The ETIAS Denmark oversees all applicants who wish to enter Denmark itself, plus any other Schengen country within the EU.
-Once applicants are approved they will be able to travel within the Schengen Zone for up to 90 days.
+The ETIAS Denmark verifies all applicants who wish to enter Denmark itself, plus any other Schengen country within the EU.
+Once applicants are approved they will be able to travel within the Schengen zone for up to 90 days per 180-day period.